5 Things to Know About the iPadOS 13.4.5 Update

 iPadOS 13.4.5 Update: What’s New

-iPadOS 13.4.5 is a point release which means it probably won’t carry a bunch of features on board.
+iPadOS 13.4.5 is a point release which means it probably won’t carry a long list of new features on board.
 That said, you can expect it to bring important bug fixes and security patches to your tablet.
 You can also expect at least one new feature.

 As of right now it looks like iPadOS 13.4.5 adds a new option for sharing Apple Music songs on Instagram Stories and Facebook Stories.